 If there’s one word to keep top of mind when quitting your job, it should be respect.
 Just as it’s common wisdom that you need to make a good impression during a job interview, it’s an equally good idea to leave your current position on a high note.

 In a Robert Half survey, 83 percent of HR managers said the way someone quits affects their future career opportunities.
-Workers gave these "don'ts" when quitting your job: Don't make a rash decision, tell your boss last, leave others in the lurch, burn bridges or walk before you talk.
+Here are some "don'ts" when quitting your job: Don't make a rash decision, tell your boss last, leave others in the lurch, burn bridges or walk before you talk.

 While the emotions you experience about the resignation process may vary — from relief to dread to regret — there are standard procedures to follow.
 As you think about what to say when you quit your job, keep in mind that you should exit on good terms.